 Since upgrading from my Sunny to a Keiser M3i (after 525 rides, thank you very much) I started noticing people posting online these really cool looking graphs from mPaceline.
 Intrigued I signed up for the free trial and then moved on to the yearly plan (it was something like $25 for the year). mPaceline is a cycling and running workout App designed to help you visualize your exercise/training metrics.
 The App works best if you are taking spinning or running classes that provide metrics on your class performance.
 It’s primarily focused on individuals that own a Peloton Bike, Tread or owners of 3rd-party equipment that use the Peloton Digital App with attached power and cadence meters (like my Keiser).

-Anyway, I started writing a post about all the things I enjoyed about the app but felt like I was falling short describing its awesomeness so I reached out to “RiderPaul”, the developer behind mPaceline, and asked that he author a guest post for my readers.
+Anyway, I started writing a post about all the things I enjoyed about the app but felt like I was falling short describing the awesomeness of this Peloton hack so I reached out to “RiderPaul”, the developer behind mPaceline, and asked that he author a guest post for my readers.
 I actually met Paul AFTER creating a dedicated mPaceline Facebook group after looking for some like minded users.
 Come join – it has grown very fast and full of tips, tricks and helpful advice!

 Below, Paul provides some basic information about mPaceline as well as equipment advice for those getting started with Peloton.